stefanrer/AFKARENAHERORECOG/README.md

 ## How to use script

     1.Put herolist screenshoot into Herolist folder
-    2.Input filename into filename parameter in Script.py with .jpg 3.Launch Script.py
+    2.Input filename into filename parameter in Script.py with .jpg(or other file extension) 3.Launch Script.py
     4.You can see result sheet in Result folder